An Optical Control Environment for Benchmarking Reinforcement Learning Algorithms: Related Works

+High-energy lasers find extensive application in scientific research, medical procedures, and various industries \citep{fermann2013ultrafast}.
+Nonetheless, the pulse energy of individual lasers often falls short for applications such as large-scale industrial material processing \citep{ready1997industrial}.
+This limitation arises due to the nonlinearities and losses inherent in laser resonators \citep{siegman1986lasers}.
+Overcoming this challenge necessitates innovative approaches to achieve higher energies without being constrained by the limitations of a single laser pulse.
+Optical (coherent) pulse stacking has emerged as a solution to this predicament \citep{Tunnermann:17}, offering a promising avenue for scaling pulse energy.
+The nonlinearity and periodicity inherent to light interference, underlie not only OPS but also other optical control challenges.
+These techniques are integral to precision measurements, industrial manufacturing, and scientific investigations.
+Our simulation, which mirrors these optical control complexities, represents a significant and representative environment for optical control experimentation.

-The real physical OPS system is shown in \cref{fig:ops_real}.
-RL algorithm computes the value of each time delay $\tau_1, \tau_2, ..., \tau_N$ and sends the values to each stage delay line controller.
-(RL controller connected with the electric signal line of 1st, 2nd, 3rd delay line located at the bottom of the \cref{fig:ops_real}.)
-Real-world OPS control experiments are quite costly and slow.
+The actual OPS system is depicted in \cref{fig:ops_real}.
+A controller is responsible for determining the value of each time delay $\tau$ by measuring the final stacked pulse using a photodetector.
+Subsequently, these time delay values are transmitted to each delay line device in order to adjust the positions of the pulses.
+It should be noted that in \cref{fig:ops_real}, the controller is connected to the electric signal line of the 1st, 2nd, and 3rd delay line devices located at the bottom.
+Conducting real-world OPS control experiments can be both costly and time-consuming due to the complexities involved in the process.
+To visually illustrate the stacking procedure for combining two pulses, please refer to Supplemental Video 1 \footnote{\url{https://github.com/Walleclipse/Reinforcement-Learning-Pulse-Stacking/blob/main/demo/Video1.gif}}.